aditistuti/travelplanner/README.md

 ## Installation

-To get started with the Travel Planner, follow these steps:
+To get started with the Tripper, follow these steps:

 1. **Clone the repository**:
    ```bash